Mean-field games with rough common noise: the compactification approach: MFG with Rough Common Noise

 \subsection{Problem formulation and assumptions}

-Given a (random) measure flow $\bmu = \{\mu_t\}_{t\in [0,T]}$, we consider the following controlled state process $X^{\bmu,\alpha}$ for the representative agent governed by the RSDE
+Given a (random) measure flow $\bmu = \{\mu_t\}_{t\in [0,T]}$, we consider the following controlled state process $X^{\bmu,\alpha}$ for the representative agent, governed by the RSDE

-where $\alpha$ is a progressively measurable control process valued in compact $U$, $W$ stands for the idiosyncratic noise for each individual agent, and $\bB$ plays the role of common noise affecting the entire population.
-For technical convenience, we only focus on the model when the drift term is controlled.
+where $\alpha$ is a progressively measurable control process valued in the compact set $U$, $W$ represents the idiosyncratic noise for each individual agent, and $\bB$ plays the role of common noise affecting the entire population.
+For technical convenience, we focus on the model in which only the drift term is controlled.